About

 Joscelyn Dejesus

-At eight years old, Joscelyn was diagnosed with a rare liver disease, primary sclerosing cholangitis (PSC), which quickly lead to her need for a lifesaving liver transplant.
+At eight years old, Joscelyn was diagnosed with a rare liver disease, primary sclerosing cholangitis (PSC), which quickly led to her need for a lifesaving liver transplant.
 Learn more.

 Event Details